“You learn something new every day!”

-Or you should just be assumed up into Heaven (or whatever you believe in) as you’ve already reached Nirvana.
+Or ⚰️…you should just be assumed up into Heaven (or whatever you believe in & whatever you deserve) as you’ve already immortal.

-No such thing.
-I would always challenge my people to “Go learn something new!”…or else, I’d give them a test & show them just how much they is still left to learn.
+I would always challenge my people to “Go learn something new!”…or else, I’d (threaten to) give them a test & show them just how much there is still left for them to learn.

 As a true leader, you must foster this learning environment & as always, lead by example.

-Read.
-Voraciously.
-There are industry newsletters & magazines that I’m sure your boss will OK the subscription fees.
+There are industry newsletters & magazines for which I’m sure your boss will OK the subscription fees.

 There are dozens of training seminars, in person or on-line, that can help with your technical expertise as well as with overall leadership skills.

-Make sure you’re a member of LinkedIn (a professional networking application) which has tons of specifics groups for your industry, plus lots of valuable studies & white papers.
+Make sure you’re a member of LinkedIn (a professional networking application) which has tons of specific groups for your industry, plus lots of valuable studies & white papers.

 Years ago, I subscribed to Boardroom Reports, an incredibly-valuable summary of different articles & ideas for business.
 You should check into Business Line, its successor to see if it can be useful for providing you with different ideas or spurring your imagination.

 If your company offers access to on-line training courses, take them.
-As many as possible, even if they’re outside your specific speciality or deal with develop some new skills.
+As many as possible, even if they’re outside your own speciality, & try to develop some new skills.

 If they have classroom courses (Do we still have those things?), then enroll.

 I used to come back from a seminar 6 feet off the ground with a thousand different & crazy ideas.
-If I implemented only 1% of them, I’m still 10 efforts ahead of the game.
+Hell, if I implemented only 1% of them, I’m still 10 initiatives ahead of the game!